 I. Experiential Learning-Learning extends beyond the classroom at Thomas More College.
 Providing students with opportunities for experiential learning that connects classroom content to the real world is vital for delivering a comprehensive liberal arts learning experience.
 Recognizing this, all traditional undergraduate students, as part of the requirements for any baccalaureate degree, will complete an experiential learning component to the satisfaction of the student's department of major study.
-Examples of these experiences may include study abroad, clinical placements, student teaching, border study, guided research, etc. Detailed categories are as explained in the subsections A-D below.
+Detailed categories are as explained in the subsections below.
+See major requirements and courses of instruction for additional information about the major's experiential learning offerings.